bryannoels/FinalYearProject/README.md

 - **style:** Modifications that don't influence the code's semantics (e.g., white-space, formatting, missing semi-colons, etc.).
 - **test:** Inclusion of tests that were previously absent or correction of existing tests.

+## How to run the project

+1. cd Laba
+2. yarn
+3. yarn dev

 **Created on 16 September 2024**